kckarnige/BadTimeRevamped/readme.md

 Known Issues
 ------------
-- Not using the latest build on Bad Time Simulator (Latest commit as of writing, May 29, 2021: Commit 33)
+- Not using the latest build of Bad Time Simulator

 Jcw87's Contact
 -------